anduscheung/react-autosuggest-inside-input/README.md

 # React Autosuggest Inside Input

-This is a React project that provide autosuggest feature inside an input component like below.
+This package is a simple React component that provide autosuggest feature inside an input like below.
+It is inspired by the browser's address bar.

 ![Demo](https://github.com/anduscheung/react-autosuggest-inside-input/blob/main/src/assets/demo.gif)